Predicate in Programing Languages and Naming

 In the above example, “isInteger” is the predicate, but their meaning is critically different.

-in emacs lisp, not all functions ending in p is a predicate. e.g. {pop, defgroup, make-sparse-keymap, forward-sexp}
+In emacs lisp, it is inconsistent.
+Some ends in “-p”, some just “p”, and not all functions ending in p is a predicate.
+E.g. {pop, defgroup, make-sparse-keymap, forward-sexp}

 this is better.
 Because the question mark is more intuitive.
 The “p” is incomprehensible, and the term “predicate” came from history of logic.

-in Mathematica, they end with “Q”, standing for Question.
+in Mathematica, predicate ends with “Q”, standing for Question.